spiriusab/spirius-smpp-tools/README.md

 A collection of tools for testing the SMPP (Short Message Peer-to-Peer) protocol towards Spirius SMSCs.

 This project is provided by Spirius to showcase the SMPP protocol integration as a means to get started and to help with integration testing.
 It is not intended for production use.

+## Documentation

+- [SMPP Traffic Flows](docs/smpp-traffic-flows.md) - Detailed explanation of MT and MO traffic flows with visual diagrams

 ## Tools included